eitansuez/scenarios-envoy/basics/lb/index.md

-Instead of encoding a response directly in the Envoy configuration, we wish configure Envoy to proxy requests to a backend service.
+Instead of encoding a response directly in the envoy configuration, we wish configure envoy to proxy requests to a backend service.

-In fact, why not create two backend services, and watch Envoy load-balance requests between the two endpoints?
+In fact, why not create two backend services, and watch envoy load-balance requests between the two endpoints?

 Use docker to run an instance of [httpbin](https://httpbin.org/) on port 8100: